DomWilliams0/name-needed/.planning/backlog.md

 * resolve an entity to its displayable name including state in the UI layer only
 	* e.g. get item name ("Apple (rotten)"), person name ("Steve (unconscious)")
 * ui button to skip up/down to next surface
+* ring buffer of per-entity events in a Log ui tab, e.g. decided to do X, picked up X, ate X

 ## Entity behaviour
 * more society level jobs